apache/ignite-3/examples/README.md

 * `SqlJdbcExample` - demonstrates the usage of the Apache Ignite JDBC driver.
 * `RebalanceExample` - demonstrates the data rebalancing process.
 * `VolatilePageMemoryStorageExample` - demonstrates the usage of the PageMemory storage engine configured with an in-memory data region.
+* `PersistentPageMemoryStorageExample` - demonstrates the usage of the PageMemory storage engine configured with a persistent data region.

 Before running the examples, read about [cli](https://ignite.apache.org/docs/3.0.0-alpha/ignite-cli-tool).